-There have been many contributors to the concepts of thinking, logic, and intelligence, but in this book the focus will be on three pioneers who had a profound affect in shaping the Information Revolution: Gödel, Turing, and Berners-Lee.
+There have been many important contributors to cognitive science, logic, and intelligence, but in this book we will focus on three pioneers who had a profound effect on shaping the Information Revolution: Kurt Gödel, Alan Turing, and Tim Berners-Lee.

-In the 1930s, the logician, Kurt Gödel, established that, in certain important mathematical domains, there are problems that cannot be solved or propositions that cannot be proved, or disproved, and are therefore undecidable.
+In the 1930s, the logician Kurt Gödel established that, in certain important mathematical domains, there are problems that cannot be solved or propositions that cannot be proved, or disproved, and are therefore undecidable.
 This is relevant to the field of artificial intelligence because of the limits and boundaries that can be inferred from Gödel's insights.
 We will revisit Gödel and his contributions to the Information Revolution in Chapter 2.

 In 1947, mathematician Alan Turing first started to seriously explore the concept of intelligent machines.
-He determined that a computing machine can be called intelligent if it could deceive a human into believing that it was human.
+He suggested that a computing machine can be called intelligent if it could fool a human interrogator into believing that it was human.
 His test-called the Turing Test-consists of a person asking a series of questions to both a human subject and a machine.
-The questioning is done via a keyboard so that the questioner has no direct interaction with the subjects; human or machine.
+The questioning is done via a keyboard so that the questioner has no direct interaction between subjects: man or machine.
 A machine with true intelligence will pass the Turing Test by providing responses that are sufficiently human-like that the questioner cannot determine which responder is human and which is not.
 We will investigate Turing and his contributions to the Information Revolution in Chapter 3.

-The inventor of the World Wide Web, Tim Berners-Lee, is also the originator of the proposed next generation Web architecture, the Semantic Web.
+The inventor of the World Wide Web, Tim Berners-Lee, is also the originator of the proposed next-generation Web architecture, the Semantic Web.
 The objective of the Semantic Web architecture is to provide a knowledge representation of linked data in order to allow machine processing on a global scale.
-Chapter 4 presents Berners-Lee and his contributions to the Information Revolution.
-But before the detailed discoveries of these pioneers are examined, let us find out how the Information Age began and progressed until it became evident that an intelligent Web was a necessary requirement for the fulfillment of the Information Revolution.
+In Chapter 4, we will present Berners-Lee and his contributions to the Information Revolution.

+But before we examine the detailed discoveries of these pioneers, let's find out how the Information Age began and progressed until it became evident that an "intelligent" Web was a necessary requirement for the fulfillment of the Information Revolution.